Avarel/Lovecraft-LSTM/README.md

 ### Google Colaboratory
 * Upload the training and validation text files.
-    * Compress the contents of the folders into a `.zip` and extract using the following command on the kernel.
+    * Compress the contents of the project into a `.zip` and extract using the following command on the kernel.
-        * `!unzip -o "./data.zip" -d "./"`
+        * `!unzip -o "./Archive.zip" -d "./"`
 * Set up the journal to use the correct Tensorflow version and beg the Google lords to allow you to use their **Nvidia Tesla P100** GPUs.
     * Add the following into the kernel:
          ```python